A Principled Approach to Bayesian Transfer Learning: Introduction

 This paper proceeds as follows.
-In the next section, we provide further details on the power prior variants.
-In Section \ref{sec3} we introduce the posterior predictive checks we use in our simulation studies and in Section \ref{sec4} we present the formulation of our TSMC framework.
+In the next section, we provide further details on the variants of power priors.
+In Section \ref{sec3} we introduce and rationalise the posterior predictive checks we use in our simulation studies.
+In Section \ref{sec4} we present the formulation of our TSMC framework.
 The simulation studies and their results are described in Section \ref{sec5} and our findings are presented in Section \ref{sec6}.